codersanc/final-project-movie-buff-zone-codersanc/README.md

 4. You will now land on the '**Details Page**' for '**The Conjuring 2**'.
 Scroll down on the '**Details Page**' to view '**Top Cast**'

 ### Task 4: Return to the Search Results Page and add 2 movies for comparison
-**Terry feels that The Conjuring 2 would be better to watch after the prequel.
-So she heads back to the results and removes the filter for '2016' and finds 'The Conjuring' in the unfiltered results.
-However, she still needs some convincing, so she searches for another title called 'insidious', which her friends had mentioned and decides to compare it with 'The Conjuring' to make a decision**
+**Terry feels that "The Conjuring 2" would be better to watch after she watches the prequel, so she heads back to the results and removes the filter for "2016" and finds "The Conjuring" in the unfiltered results.
+However, she still needs some convincing, so she searches for another title called "insidious", which her friends had mentioned and decides to compare it with "The Conjuring" to make a decision**

 Steps -
 1. From the '**Details Page**' (landed from task 3), use the **breadcrumbs** to go back to the '**Search results**' page.